GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Operators of multicast QUIC services should consider that some networks may implement circuit breakers such as the one described in {{I-D.draft-ietf-mboned-cbacc}}, or similar network-level safety features that might cut off previously operational multicast transport under certain conditions.

-The servers will notice the transport loss from the lack of MC_ACK frames from receivers in a network that cut off multicast transport, but it may be beneficial when possible in a transport cutoff event correlated across many clients to pace the recovery response according to aggregations of the affected clients so that a sudden unicast storm doesn't overload the network further.
+A simultaneous loss of MC_ACK feedback from multiple clients that were previously acknowledging channel packets can indicate that multicast delivery has been interrupted in part of the network.
+When responding to such a correlated failure, servers SHOULD pace any increase in unicast delivery across the affected clients to avoid causing additional congestion.

 ## Server Scalability {#server-scalability}